gxf1212/notes/research/academic-notes.md

 - https://www.rseco.org/content/363-ions-charge-and-membrane-voltages.html
   Ions such as potassium and chloride (K+ and Cl–) are major osmotic solutes in plant cells.
   Plasma membranes are normally about -116 mV, which would keep K+ concentrations inside a cell 100 times higher and Cl- concentrations 100 times lower than in the external solution.
+- 非原质体 The apoplast is the space outside the plasma membrane within which material can disperse freely.